jrmatos/angular-resize-number-directive/README.md

 #Angular Resize Number Directive

-AngularJS directive to resize the font of a number container as the number increase.
+AngularJS directive to resize font-size of a number container as the number increase.

 ## How to install